Coder-Delta/connect/README.md

 # connect
-It is Weather web app to chat each other
+It is a web app to chat each other